Decorating for Christmas can be so much fun, but when it comes time to put them away, it can be a bit chaotic.

 Storing and Organizing Christmas Wreaths

-Wreath storage bags or bins or another great option to keep the dust off your festive wreaths (or any other wreaths for that matter!).
+Wreath storage bags or bins are another great option to keep the dust off your festive wreaths and garlands.

 So there you have it.
-You've got the full scoop on how I store and organize my Christmas decorations!
+You’ve got the full scoop on how I store and organize my Christmas decorations to make it easier to decorate (and undecorate) each year.